danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement%3A-generic-FHIRPath-and-extended-Type-rules-support.md

 ## Generic FHIRPath Rule
 Users can compose all FHIRPaths supported by [fhir-net-api](https://github.com/FirelyTeam/fhir-net-api).

 Here is a sample of generic FHIRPath rules.
 Users can keep telecom information that is not a phone number and locations that are not no longer active.
-Users can also redact Condition.onset[x] field if it is a string type.
-Anonymization actions for other types of Condition.onset[x] can be specified in type rules like Age, dateTime.
+Users can also redact *"Condition.onset[x]"* field if it is a string type.
+Anonymization actions for other types of *"Condition.onset[x]"* can be specified in type rules like Age, dateTime.
 ```json
 {
     "pathRules": {